Savings tips

 Say yes to flight bumps

-- Be proactive – ask the gate agent if they need volunteers.
+• Be proactive – inquire with the gate agent about the need for volunteers.

 Understanding how to handle airline overbooking a flight can put you in the best position to benefit.
 One bump could easily cover your next free vacation.